spring-attic/spring-xd-samples/pivotal-hd-demo/README.md

 See the [Spring XD docs](https://github.com/spring-projects/spring-xd/wiki/Sources#wiki-twittersearch) for more details.

-We are now ready to create the stream, so we switch back to the Spring XD shell:
+We are now ready to create and deploy the stream, so we switch back to the Spring XD shell:

-    xd:> stream create --name tweets --definition "twittersearch --query='hadoop' --outputType=application/json | transform --script=tweets-delim.groovy | hdfs --rollover=10000"
+    xd:> stream create --name tweets --definition "twittersearch --query='hadoop' --outputType=application/json | transform --script=tweets-delim.groovy | hdfs --rollover=10000" --deploy

 We should see the stream get created in the Spring XD admin window.
 From the shell we can list the streams using: